 Letters of recommendation are critical in the decision-making process.
 Requirements for letters vary from school to school.
 We require students to submit three to five letters of recommendation: one from a research advisor and at least two more from science professors.
 (Recommendation letters from teaching assistants (TAs) usually are not preferred.)

-Request letters from individuals who know you well and can judge your performance, personal qualities, and potential/suitability as a physician objectively (no family members or family friends).
+Request letters from people who know you well and can judge your performance, personal qualities and potential/suitability as a physician objectively (no family members or family friends).
 Obtain letters of recommendation during years two and three so you can apply early.

 If your school submits a committee letter, ask if they can also include the original letter from which the summary was drawn.
-A separate letter from the primary investigation of your research project.
 A separate letter should be included from the principal investigator of your most significant research project.

 Get the Ideal Undergraduate Experience